Kary Mullis: Use of hallucinogens

 Mullis practiced clandestine chemistry throughout his graduate studies, specializing in the synthesis of LSD; according to his friend Tom White, "I knew he was a good chemist because he'd been synthesizing hallucinogenic drugs at UC Berkeley."
 He detailed his experiences synthesizing and testing various psychedelic amphetamines and a difficult trip on DET in his autobiography.
 In a Q&A interview published in the September 1994 issue of California Monthly, Mullis said, "Back in the 1960s and early 1970s I took plenty of LSD.
 A lot of people were doing that in Berkeley back then.
 And I found it to be a mind-opening experience.
 It was certainly much more important than any courses I ever took."
 During a symposium held for centenarian Albert Hofmann, Hofmann said Mullis had told him that LSD had "helped him develop the polymerase chain reaction that helps amplify specific DNA sequences".

+Interest in the supernatural

+Mullis expressed interest in the paranormal.
+For example, he said that he had witnessed the "non-substantial form" of his deceased grandfather, even offering it a beer.
+In his autobiography, Mullis professed a belief in astrology and wrote about an encounter with a fluorescent, talking raccoon that he suggested might have been an extraterrestrial alien.

 Personal life

-Mullis was a surfer and played the guitar.
-He married four times and had three children by two of his wives.
+Mullis was a surfer as well as a musician, being both a guitarist and vocalist.
+He married four times, and he had three children by two of his wives.
 At the time of his death, he had two grandchildren and was survived by his fourth wife, Nancy (née Cosgrove).

-Mullis died on August 7, 2019 at his home in Newport Beach, California, from complications of pneumonia.
+Mullis died on August 7, 2019, at his home in Newport Beach, California, from complications of pneumonia.